 two parameters "proc_parse

-What is the use of having Filters in Apache Pig ?
+what is the use of system.effective.date variable in oracle?

 What is the difference between ms word and ms excel?

 What is the difference between data hiding and implementation?

 How does php communicate with mysql?

 If my analytic view foundation is joined to attribute views, is both the olap and join engine used?